aryeelab/bisulfite-seq-tools/README.md

 ![](Aggregation_10_sampleSet.svg) ![](Aggregation_25_sampleSet.svg) ![](Aggregation_100_sampleSet.svg)

 ## TCGA data
 We have preprocessed and made available 47 WGBS samples available from TCGA.
-The raw (FASTQ) data, processed data and workflows are made available in a FireCloud workspace (See https://portal.firecloud.org/#workspaces/aryee-merkin/TCGA_WGBS_hg19).
+The raw (FASTQ) data, processed data and workflows are made available in a Terra workspace (See https://portal.firecloud.org/#workspaces/aryee-merkin/TCGA_WGBS_hg19).
 Processed data can also be found in bsseq format in tcgaWGBSData.hg19 package (https://bioconductor.org/packages/release/data/experiment/html/tcgaWGBSData.hg19.html).

 ## Questions and Comments